How Many Websites Are There? – The Growth of The Web (1990–2022)

 Not all websites are created in the same way.
 Some are coded and designed from scratch, but many use a CMS.
 CMS stands for Content Management System, a specifically designed platform that facilitates website creation and publishing.

-According to BuiltWith, there are currently 63 million websites that use a CMS, and the most popular CMS by far is WordPress.
+According to BuiltWith, there are currently over 77 million websites that use a CMS, and the most popular CMS by far is WordPress.

 Here are the top 5 CMSs:

-WordPress – WordPress is the favorite CMS option overall.
-There are currently 28 million websites using WordPress, which accounts for 44% of all websites that use a CMS.
+WordPress – is the favorite CMS option overall.
+There are currently over 35 million websites using WordPress, which accounts for 44% of all websites that use a CMS.

 Wix – Wix falls in second place.
-4.5 million websites currently use Wix, which is 7% of all websites that use a CMS.
+Over 7 million websites currently use Wix, which is 7% of all websites that use a CMS.

-Progress Sitefinity – Progress Sitefinity is becoming more and more popular every day.
-It currently powers 3.1 million websites or 5% of the CMS market.
+Progress Sitefinity – is becoming more and more popular every day.
+It currently powers over 3.5 million websites or 5% of the CMS market.

-Squarespace – In fourth place, we have Squarespace, currently powering 2.5 million websites or 4% of the CMS market.
+Squarespace – In fourth place, we have Squarespace, currently powering 2.9 million websites (here are examples) or 4% of the CMS market.

-Joomla! – Finally, with a 2.6% market share, we have Joomla.
-There are currently 1.6 million websites using Joomla.
+Plesk– Finally, with a 2.6% market share, we have Plesk.
+There are currently 2.3 million websites using Plesk.

 How many websites on the web use eCommerce solutions?